Legoota/tu4ever-website-v2/content/posts/interior-car-washing.en.md

     <figcaption class="figure-caption">Result (3)</figcaption>
 </figure>

-We notice that the plastics have regained their former shine and the fabrics their original color.
+We noticed that the plastics have regained their former shine and the fabrics their original color.